charlescodigos/National-Transfer-Accounts/README.md

 ## Contents

-**InfoGraphics**: Data visualizations in a friendly and informal approach, based on our results.
+**InfoGraphics**: Friendly data visualization, based on our results.

 **Auxiliary**: Auxiliary tables for macro controls estimation between 2003 and 2018, including "SNA Other current transfers", "Other current transfers excluding current transfer within government and current international cooperation" and "Other current transfers excluding current transfers within government and current international cooperation".
 These tables correspond to Table 4.15, Table 4.16, Table 4.17 and Table 4.19 in the UN 2013 Manual, respectively.